The-Captain-William/Per-Scholas-Capstone/README.md

 ### Extras:
 ---
-For an example of how I created stored procedures and triggers in PostgreSQL, click <a href='https://github.com/The-Captain-William/stored-procedures-and-triggers-psql'>here</a>
+- For an example of how I created stored procedures and triggers in PostgreSQL in another project, click <a href='https://github.com/The-Captain-William/stored-procedures-and-triggers-psql'>here</a>